ronanchilvers/solo-d6/Scenes/11 - Reunited... Maybe....md

 Kaapo blinks and yawns, rubbing his eyes - "No problem Okan.
 No problem at all... probably time I woke up anyway!"

 Okan goes in search of some tea or coffee and finds [[Rauf]] in the kitchen behind the bar, already up and having his own breakfast.
 The man is distant and cold but offers Okan breakfast.
 Kaapo joins him and they eat breakfast, a fairly silent affair since [[Rauf]] refuses to be drawn into conversation in any way.

-They've fin
+Finally, [[Rauf]] says - "You realise of course that [[Armas Valtaistuin|Master Valtaistuin]] will expect re-payment of his hospitality.
+He will expect a service from you commensurate with the service he has provided."

+Okan only just stops himself describing how uncomfortable the chairs were in graphic detail and instead says - "We shall be only too delighted to oblige Armas.
+We'll be on our way now - if you could pass on our best regards I'd be very grateful" - he grins broadly, giving the man a good view of his canines! [[Rauf]] sniffs and nods.

+They take their leave and find themselves on the street outside.
+It isn't long after sun